xwmx/nb/docs/index.markdown

                    file extension or one of the following types: archive, audio, bookmark, document, folder, image,
                    text, video
-  --updated        Print the date and time of the last recorded change.
+  -u, --updated    Print the date and time of the last recorded change.

 Description:
   Show a note or notebook.
 Notes in text file formats can be rendered or